SachinM123/MembeanProj/README.txt

 only important files are run.py and geminifunctions.py

-if any blanchet person gets their hands on this, know that all of membean has been done by myself because i actually enjoy learning (plus you gotta be a little impressed, no?)
+if any blanchet person gets their hands on this, know that all of membean has been done by myself because i actually enjoy learning

 all code written by sachin miskelly (no vibe code)